List of former zoos and aquariums: Okanagan Game Farm

 The Okanagan Game Farm was a private zoo located in Kaleden, British Columbia, a small community approximately 8 km south of Penticton, British Columbia.
 The park closed on March 31, 1999 after 33 years in operation.

+Opa-Locka Zoo

+Opa-Locka Zoo was established in April 1926 by Glenn Curtiss, who had formed The Opa-Locka Company, a construction firm whose primary purpose was to build a community which later became the formal town of Opa-locka.
+The zoo was likely created to lure families to the area to sell real estate to.
+It is believed that the temporary zoos of Hialeah and Country Club Estates, run by Curtiss & Bright became the foundation for the Opa-Locka zoo.

+The zoo was managed by Guarling Frederick (G. F.) Sirman, who built the original zoo for Curtiss.
+The attraction contained multiple concession structures and animal enclosures.
+It had a few hundred animals in 1926, and by 1930 the zoo allegedly had an animal population of 440.
+After Curtiss’ death in 1930, Sirman took over the property and held a five-year lease for it.

+Around June 27, 1936 (e.g., after the lease in Opa-locka expired), Sirman moved the zoo to North Miami and renamed it the North Miami Zoo.

 Oxford Zoo

 Oxford Zoo was a zoo in Kidlington, just north of the city of Oxford in Oxfordshire, England.
 It was opened in 1931/2 and closed in 1937.

 Pearl Coast Zoological Gardens

-Pearl Coast Zoological Gardens was a large private zoo established at Cable Beach near Broome, Western Australia by Lord Baron Alisatir McAlpine in 1984 as a tourism venture.
-The zoo eventually expanded to over 60 hectares and included a variety of African antelope, Zebra, Pygmy Hippopotamus, Cheetah and a large collection of birds.
-After several years of financial struggle the zoo closed down in 1991 and the animals were relocated to other facilities.
+Pearl Coast Zoological Gardens was a large zoo established at Cable Beach near Broome, Western Australia, by Lord Baron Alisatair McAlpine in 1984 as a tourism venture.
+The zoo eventually expanded to over 60 hectares and included a variety of African antelope, zebra, pygmy hippopotamus, cheetah and a large collection of birds.
+After several years of financial struggle the zoo closed down in late 1992 / early 1993 and the animals were relocated to other facilities.

 Penscynor Wildlife Park

 Penscynor Wildlife Park was a wildlife and safari park located near Neath in South Wales.
 It opened in 1971 and closed in 1998.